ValentinAebi/Rattlesnake/README.md

 ```
 val <name>: <type> = ...
 ```
-Type may be omitted. `var`s are defined similarly.
+Type may be omitted in almost all cases, except if the right hand-side is a ternary operation involving a complex hierarchy of structures and interfaces. `var`s are defined similarly.
 E.g.:
 ```
 val x: Int = 0;